 7. Meat or Veggie Melts

 This is another simple recipe that will require a pie iron.
 Just like you would prepare any tuna or cheese melt, put the bread and filling together, place it in the pie iron and let the sandwich grill until the cheese has melted and the bread is toasted.
+Nothing like a delicious campfire food to make it a night to remember.

 8. Toasted Burritos

 As with any burrito, prepare and gather your meat of preference (or veggies if you or a friend is a vegetarian), rice, cheese, salsa, beans and large flour tortillas.
 In addition, you will need aluminum foil to wrap the burrito while it toasts in your campfire.
 For a specific recipe, you can check this one out.
+Who knew burritos made the perfect campfire food?

 9. Pineapple Upside Donut Cake